 Swalwell bypasses coffee inside Trump Tower, tweets about it

-Rep. Eric Swalwell, D-Calif., got a different kind of roast after sharing how his trek to get a cup of coffee on Wednesday involved bypassing a café inside the Trump Tower and opted to brave the elements to find another coffee spot in midtown.
+Rep. Eric Swalwell, D-Calif., got a different kind of roast after sharing how his trek to get a cup of coffee on Wednesday involved bypassing a café inside the Trump Tower and opting to brave the elements to find another coffee spot in New York City.

-The leftist Congressman posted about his coffee run on Twitter, alongside a photo of himself covered in a light dusting of snow.
+The leftist congressman posted about his coffee run on Twitter, alongside a photo of himself covered in a light dusting of snow.

+DONALD TRUMP SLAMS 'SATURDAY NIGHT LIVE' ON TWITTER AFTER SHOW MOCKS HIS STATE OF EMERGENCY DECLARATION

 "It's snowing in New York," he wrote.
 "I need coffee.
 The closest cafe is inside Trump Tower.
 This is me walking to an alternative."